 4.1 The Cognita European Director of Education on behalf of the proprietor, will liaise with the Head and the Designated Safeguarding Lead (DSL) on matters relating to the Prevent duty and will monitor and evaluate the school's compliance with this duty, primarily by way of updates from the DSL.
+The DSL has oversight of matters related to the Prevent Duty but may not be the Prevent Lead for the school.
 The proprietor will conduct an annual review of safeguarding, which includes the school's compliance with its Prevent Duty.